pl8n4/field-treatment-system/src/data_layer/README.md

 Farm records, label knowledge, and weather — components 1–5 of [system-spec.md](../../development_documentation/system-spec.md).
-Every function returns Pydantic models from [schemas.py](schemas.py); nothing in here calls an LLM.
+Every function returns Pydantic models from [schemas.py](schemas.py)

 ## Farm records — [records.py](records.py)

 - **`list_fields()` / `list_products()` / `list_applications()`** — every row of
   the matching JSON file, validated.
-Parsed once and cached; call freely.
 - **`find_field(text)` / `find_product(text)`** — resolve free text to one
   record, or `None`.
-Ids match by exact equality, names by case-insensitive substring (`"hartley north"`, `"enlist"`).
-A miss and an ambiguous match (`"hartley"` hits two fields) both return `None`, and both mean the same
-  thing: ask the user which one they meant.
+Ids match by exact equality, names by case-insensitive substring.
+A miss and an ambiguous match both return `None`, and it means to ask the user which one they meant.
 - **`applications_for(field_id, *, product=None, season_year=None)`** — spray
   history for one field. `field_id` is exact — pass `field.id`, not a name.
 - **`seasonal_total_applied(field_id, product, season_year)`** — fl oz/acre of